obertm/OneADayLocal/docs/Euler007_explained.md

 ## Step-by-step reasoning

+## Approach

+Maintain a growing list of discovered primes; test each odd candidate for divisibility only by primes ≤ √candidate until n primes collected.
+For much larger n, switch to a (segmented) sieve, but dynamic trial division is simpler for moderate bounds.

 1) Trial building with a dynamic prime list
 - Keep a growing list/array of found primes.
 - To test a candidate x, check divisibility only by primes ≤ √x.